Effective resistivity in relativistic collisionless plasmoid-mediated reconnection: Results

 \subsection{Reconnection in the full plasmoid chain without guide field}

-In a fully developed self-similar hierarchical plasmoid chain, many different X-points exist varying in their locations (e.g., between merging plasmoids and in current sheets connecting two neighboring plasmoids), sizes, and (relativistic) velocities.
+In a fully developed self-similar hierarchical plasmoid chain, many different X-points exist varying in their locations (e.g., in the main current sheet between plasmoids and in current sheets between merging plasmoids), sizes, and (relativistic) velocities.
 In order to identify the reconnection mechanisms providing the reconnection electric field in all X-points of the full plasmoid chain, we use a statistical approach.
 We determine the contributions of Ohm's law terms to the reconnection electric field in the entire reconnection region of all X-points simultaneously during the entire statistical steady state.

 Violin plots in Figure \ref{fig:violinplot} show the distributions of Ohm's law terms grouped by guide field strength for each term.
 Herein, the distributions are shown by kernel density estimations (KDEs) that are rotated on their side such that the distributions run over the vertical axis showing their median and spread.
 Moreover, the KDEs are mirrored along the vertical center-line of each ``violin'' on which thick black bars indicate interquartile ranges (i.e.\ the middle 50\% of data points, which is a measure for the spread) and white dots indicate the medians.
 In each cell of the reconnection regions each contribution of the Ohm's law terms is normalized to the local non-ideal electric field such that these KDEs represent the relative contribution to the reconnection electric field.